 The JobConfigHistory plugin is a powerful tool that lets you keep a full history of changes made to both job and system configuration files.
 You install it from the Plugin Manager in the usual way.
-Once installed, you can fine-tune the job history configuration in the Manage Jenkins screen (see Figure 7-29).
+Once installed, you can fine-tune the job history configuration in the Manage Jenkins screen (see Figure 7.29, "Setting up Job Configuration History").